-Surry was binned as a Category 1 site for seismic.
-Seismic Category 1 includes sites where no additional information or regulatory action is required.
-This category includes sites, such as Surry, where the licensee has previously demonstrated that the reevaluated seismic hazard is bound by the CDB.
+D.C.
+Cook was binned as a Category 1 site for flooding.
+Category 1 includes sites where no additional information or regulatory action is required.
+This category includes sites, such as D.C.
+Cook, where the licensee has previously demonstrated that existing effective flood protection will address the unbounded reevaluated hazards where the reevaluated flood hazard results are bounded by the CDB.

-Surry was binned as a Category 3 site for flooding.
-As a flooding Category 3 site, the staff's review of the licensee's combined focused evaluation/integrated assessment (FE/IA) submittal was conducted in accordance with the Commission direction and is documented in the appropriate staff assessment.
+D.C.
+Cook was binned as a Category 3 site for seismic.
+As a seismic Category 3 site, the staff's review of the licensee's SPRA submittal was conducted in accordance with the Commission direction and is documented in the appropriate staff assessment.